-Pots can be made out of old bathtubs, food grade plastic buckets or even polystyrene boxes.
+Pots can be made out of old bathtubs or food grade plastic buckets which are often available free from local restaurants.
 While some leafy greens and herbs will grow in soil only 15cm deep, these containers will dry out very quickly in summer and larger vegetables will be stunted.
-Most vegies prefer at least 30cm soil depth.
+Most vegies prefer about 30cm soil depth.
 Make sure there are drainage holes (unless you’re making a wicking or self-watering pot in which case you’ll need an overflow hole ¼ of the way up the side).
-Use a sandy soil or good quality potting mix.
+Fill with sandy soil or good quality potting mix.

 Improving your soil

 Healthy soil is dark, crumbly and spongy – like a chocolate cake with the smell of a forest floor!
 It’s surprisingly easy to improve soil on a small scale.
 While 90% of soil is minerals (sand, silt and clay), oxygen (and other gases), and water, it’s the 5-10% ‘organic matter’ decomposed from things that have lived before (eg. leaves, twigs, manure) that has the biggest impact on soil health.
 Organic matter sustains microorganisms that are essential for creating good soil structure, feeding and protecting plants from disease.
 Organic matter is usually added by gardeners as mulch or compost.
 It is used up by plants and must be continuously cycled to maintain healthy soil.